– Washington, USA 3,286m / 10,781ft.

 - Bandana or Buff: to protect your neck/face from the sun

-- Glacier Glasses: full protection with side covers or wrap around
+- Glacier Glasses or wrap around sunglasses: full protection with side covers or wrap around

 - Lightweight Synthetic Liner Gloves: for wearing on warm days

 - Soft Shell Gloves: to wear for moderate cold/wind